 An hour passed by, or at least it felt like it.
 In reality it may have been just a few minutes, but grief had a way of changing things, altering one's perspective of reality.
 Maybe this was all one big nightmare.
 One a intricately dark, gut wrenchingly messed up nightmare.

-Sakura was pulled out of her thoughts and back to the present by the opening of the large, swinging, doors that barred them from Naruto.
-Two white and gray clad medics carried out an unconscious Tsunade, and Sakura almost burst into tears.
+Sakura was pulled out of her thoughts and back to the present by the opening of the large, swinging doors that barred them from Naruto.
+When two white and gray clad medics carried out an unconscious Tsunade, Sakura almost burst into tears.
 Her last hope that something could be done to save Naruto was being carried out unconscious.

 The taller of the two medics spoke in a solemn, sympathetic way, "She did all she could, but the boy's chakra coils had been ripped from his body through his flesh.
-It should have killed him instantly, but it seems he was somehow able to survive a full five minutes before dying.
-It is unbelievable.
+It should have killed him instantly, but it seems he was somehow able to survive a several minutes before dying.
 Your friend must have had a very strong will to live.
 Still, no medic can heal the dead, even the great Tsunade.
 She collapsed from chakra exhaustion trying to revive him.
-I am sorry for your loss, but if it's any constellation, Tsunade will no doubt have his name engraved into the memorial stone."
+I am sorry for your loss, but if it's any consolation, Tsunade will no doubt have his name engraved into the memorial stone."

 Silence followed his words.
 A pained, hopeless silence that was more powerful than any utterance could ever be.

 "Can we see his body?"
 Sakura asked, her face ashen.
 The other medic frowned and shook her head.